Sunday, August 27, 2023

 Medical card of Morgensztern Sulamit with info that she arrived in Sweden on July 8th, 1945.
 The card was issued at the Emergency hospital in Malmö placed at Södervärnsskolan (school).
 Sulamit weight (3 months after liberation) is only 44 kg.
 She has a fever, tuberculosis, and pleuritis.
 Sulamit was later transported to the Emergency Hospital in Karlstad.
 It is not known when Sulamit reunited with her daughter Awiwa.

 Entry card of Morgensztern Sulamit with info that she arrived in Sweden on July 8th, 1945 through Malmö.
-The card was issued at Swedish Transit Hospital in Lübeck, probably at the same time as DP-2 card.
+The card was issued at the Swedish Transit Hospital in Lübeck, probably at the same time as DP-2 card.

 Departure card from Sweden of Morgensztern Sulamit with red stamp with the date of May 16, 1949.
 She left for France and later for the USA.
 Above, is her Entry card with info that she arrived in Sweden on July 8th, 1945 through Malmö.